bothub-it/celery-worker-on-demand/README.md

-# Celery Broker On Demand
+# Celery Worker On Demand

+Up and down Celery workers on demand.